 A nursing school where aspirant nurses are offered equal opportunities to pave a future for themselves in the centuries-old career of caring for the ill and frail.

-Emmanuel is registered and accredited with the Department of Higher Education and Training (DHET) 2018/HE07/005, the Council for Higher Education (CHE) and the South African Nursing Council (SANC) to offer the following course(s):
+Emmanuel is registered and accredited with the Department of Higher Education and Training (DHET) – Oudtshoorn Campus (Registration Number 2018/HE07/005 approved by the Registrar until 31 December 2025) for both campuses, as well as the Council for Higher Education (CHE) and the South African Nursing Council (SANC) to offer the following course(s):

 Auxiliary Nurses are capable of delivering essential, skilled basic nursing care in a variety of healthcare settings.
 They combine nursing care with prevention and promotion – which makes this first-level nurse’s role that of a strong primary healthcare worker.
 This qualification signifies that the learner has attained a basic level of higher education knowledge and competence in nursing and is capable of applying such knowledge and competence in the workplace.